mujz/pg-search-sequelize/README.md

 ### 1. Create Materialized View

-If you use the sequelize migrations tool, you can use the `createMaterializedView(queryInterface, name, referenceModel, attributes, options)` helper function provided by the `QueryInterface` class:
+If you use the sequelize migrations tool, you can use the `createMaterializedView(name, referenceModel, attributes, options)` helper function provided by the `QueryInterface` class:

 ```js
 const QueryInterface = require("pg-search-sequelize").QueryInterface;